Published December 5, 2021

 Intentionally - it happens - or not, we'll never know.
 The damage was done.

-In 2013, entertainment retailer, HMV, laid off 190 members of staff.
+Way back in 2013, entertainment retailer, HMV, laid off 190 members of staff.
 The company - other things on its mind, presumably - lost control of its Twitter account and during an angry revolt, seven tweets were posted.

 Screenshot - no surprise, all the original tweets were deleted.